 This simply begs the question as it doesn’t attempt to show that what we have now isn’t perfect, or at least as logically possible to perfect one can get.
 I’ll explain more below.

 “Question.
 What good is the bible if one is unable to read it and know what is the right thing to do?”

 This question becomes nonsensical if the commenter pondered on it a little longer.
 What they’re demanding is something along the lines of an omniscient Bible.
 They want something that can cater to the whims and problems of every culture and individual to have ever existed and ever will exist.
 I would argue that what we have now is the closest to that that is logically possible, but a literal handbook of every human conflict and problem to have ever existed and ever will exist would be logistically impossible.
 With that said, we should show little sympathy to the modern reader who prefers to binge the Simpsons rather than study what’s most important.
-What we have now is the best possible outcome.

 But even that is too high a price as we see in this refusal to engage with the material.